The Ultimate Guide to Wine Making: Step-by-Step Process Unveiled

 Lastly storing your bottles horizontally on their side will help keep cork moistened by the wine itself – ensuring perfect aging conditions!
 Aged wines can be ruined by a dry cork, which may let air in or cause leakage.

-See also What Is In Merlot Wine
+See also Is Zinfandel A Red Wine

 Light exposure is another issue to keep in mind; UV rays from the sun can damage wine bottles over time.
 Try to keep your collection out of direct light sources.
 But how long should you age your wine?
 It depends on the grape variety and vintage conditions so theres no one size fits all answer.